yzhuuuu/expense-tracker/README.md

-# This is not intent to be completed in a day, it is intent to be completed in few weeks.
+# This is not intented to be completed in a day, it is intented to be completed in few weeks.

-### This is the web app that i wanted to create in past few days.
+### This is the web app that I wanted to create in past few days.

 ### The main functionality of this web app